codemagic-ci-cd/codemagic-docs/content/yaml-testing/testing.md

 {{< tab header="Android" >}}
 {{<markdown>}}
 {{<notebox>}}
-Due to limitations by Apple Silicon, the Apple Virtualisation API doesn’t support nested virtualization required for Android emulators.
+Due to limitations by Apple silicon, the Apple Virtualisation API doesn’t support nested virtualization required for Android emulators.
 To use Android emulators in macOS M1 workflows, please use third-party service integrations such as emulator.wtf, Katalon, Firebase, or AWS Device Farm.
 {{</notebox>}}